Absolute-Solar/SDK/README.md

 This SDK is released under the MIT License.

 # Support
-For questions or assistance, contact us at nick@solarcrypto.ca or visit <a src="https://solarcrypto.ca>.
+For questions or assistance, contact us at nick@solarcrypto.ca or visit <a>https://solarcrypto.ca</a>.

 This SDK evolves with the Absolute Solar ecosystem.
 Watch this repository for updates on governance, energy trading, and more!